MicrosoftDocs/entra-docs/docs/identity/authentication/concept-authentication-external-method-provider.md

 #### Example of an EAM that satisfies MFA

-Here is an example of an authentication where an EAM satisfies MFA.
+Here's an example of an authentication where an EAM satisfies MFA.
 This example helps a provider know what claims Entra ID expects.

 The combination of the `acr` and `amr` values are used by Entra ID to validate: